ixy-languages/ixy.ml/doc/memory.md

 To improve performance, cleanup has to be done in batches of 32 descriptors.

 For performance reasons we can't actually read the head pointer; reading NIC registers requires a full PCIe transaction.
-The buffers, that may be ready to be cleaned, are the ones between `clean_index` and the tail pointer.
-Of these the ones that have their DD bit set are ready to be cleaned.
+The buffers that may be ready to be cleaned are the ones between `clean_index` and the tail pointer; of these the ones that have their DD bit set are ready to be cleaned.
-However, it is inefficient to check every descriptor's DD bit so we only check every 32nd descriptor.
+However, it is inefficient to check every descriptor's DD bit.
-If this buffer's DD bit is set, all the buffer's before this one have also been sent out and can be cleaned.
+Therefore ixy checks the descriptor 32 ahead of `clean_index`; if this descriptor's DD bit is set, all the buffers that were skipped can also be cleaned.
+After cleaning these buffers, `clean_index` can be incremented by 32 and the whole process can be repeated until a buffer, whose DD bit isn't set, is hit.

+In addition to ixy's behavior, ixy.ml supports another cleanup strategy; this behavior can be switched on and off when calling `tx_batch`:
+Optionally ixy.ml checks the descriptor 128 ahead of `clean_index`.
+If this descriptor's DD bit is set, all 128 buffers can be cleaned at once and cleaning is done; remaining buffers will be cleaned upon the next call to `tx_batch`.
+If the DD bit is not set the same procedure will be repeated for offsets of 64 and 32.
+This favors large collections at once, thereby reducing the amount of memory reads and increasing the amount of descriptors cleaned in a single pass.
+If `tx_batch` is called with `~clean_large:true` the second strategy will be chosen; otherwise ixy's behavior will be replicated.

 #### Transmit

-To transmit packets, the driver just walks the descriptor ring until it has sent all packets or hits a non-cleaned descriptor, setting each descriptor to one of the packets that are to be transmitted.
+To transmit packets the driver just walks the descriptor ring, setting each descriptor to one of the packets that are to be transmitted, until it has sent all packets or hits a non-cleaned descriptor.
 Once that's done the tail pointer register needs to be updated; ixy then returns the number of sent packets to the caller while ixy.ml returns the unsent packets themselves.